Volunteering and voluntourism: passion or business?

 Personally knowing a project is always the simpler and safest way.
 Doing local volunteering, for instance, open the doors to useful contact in the field.
 Alternatively, churches, hospitals and social-focused associations often support international projects.
 You can ask for information and see if they accept volunteers, besides donations.

 If you go through an agency, make sure you understand where the money of the fee you pay goes.
-How much it reaches the project you’ll volunteer for and how much vanished during its organization?
+How much does it reach the project you’ll volunteer for and how much does it vanish during its organisation?
 Make sure you’re at peace with that percentage, to avoid ruining your mood once you figure out it’s only 3% of what you’ve paid!

 If you’re out of ideas, drop me a line.
 I have two-three trustworthy contacts I’m happy to share!